WHY and HOW TO ORGANISE A PARTICIPATORY WORKSHOP …

 - Only ‘supportive’ participants are invited from one party or stakeholder …

 - Too short time set for the workshop that limit real brainstorming, participation and discussions …

 - Facilitator is not neutral and has an opinion on the content and gives the impression to influence the direction of the decisions …

 - ‘Presentations by individuals’ are up front and aim to influence the workshop outcomes …

 - Decisions taken in the workshop are ignored after the workshop …

-Do leave your name and email and tick ‘Workshop Organiser’ in the box on the right.
+Do leave your name and email and tick ‘Workshop Organizer’ in the box on the right.